 Following this event is an ILP Members Only Roundtable on MIT-Industry Dialogues on AI and Autonomous Systems & EECS Talent Recruiting at MIT on February 25.
 This roundtable includes two MIT-Industry panels with distinguished researchers and corporate executives sharing their perspectives with live audience Q&A. With talent recruiting being a key challenge for many companies in this field, we will also discuss a new initiative at MIT Electrical Engineering & Computer Science (EECS) that helps companies enhance their strategic talent recruiting at MIT.

-James DiCarlo is the Peter de Florez Professor of Neuroscience at MIT and co-director of the MIT Quest for Intelligence.
+James DiCarlo is the Peter de Florez Professor of Neuroscience at MIT and director of the MIT Quest.
 He also heads the Department of Brain and Cognitive Science and is a principal investigator at the McGovern Institute for Brain Research.
 His research focuses on using computational methods to understand the brain’s visual system, and with this knowledge, developing brain-machine interfaces to restore or augment lost senses.
 DiCarlo has received an Alfred P. Sloan fellowship, a Pew Scholar Award, and a McKnight Scholar Award.
 He earned a PhD in biomedical engineering, and an MD, from Johns Hopkins University.

 The brain and cognitive sciences are hard at work on a great scientific quest — to reverse engineer the human mind and its intelligent behavior.
 Yet these field are still in their infancy.
 Not surprisingly, forward engineering approaches that aim to emulate human intelligence (HI) in artificial systems (AI) are also still in their infancy.
 Yet the intelligence and cognitive flexibility apparent in human behavior are an existence proof that machines can be constructed to emulate and work alongside the human mind.
 I believe that these challenges of reverse engineering human intelligence will be solved by tightly combining the efforts of brain and cognitive scientists (hypothesis generation and data acquisition), and forward engineering aiming to emulate intelligent behavior (hypothesis instantiation and data prediction).
 As this approach discovers the correct neural network models, those models will not only encapsulate our understanding of complex brain systems, they will be the basis of next-generation computing and novel brain interfaces for therapeutic and augmentation goals (e.g., brain disorders).
 In this session, I will focus on one aspect of human intelligence — visual object categorization and detection — and I will tell the story of how work in brain science, cognitive science and computer science converged to create deep neural networks that can support such tasks.
 These networks not only reach human performance for many images, but their internal workings are modeled after— and largely explain and predict — the internal workings of the primate visual system.
 Yet, the primate visual system (HI) still outperforms current generation artificial deep neural networks (AI), and I will show some new clues that the brain and cognitive sciences can offer.
 These recent successes and related work suggest that the brain and cognitive sciences community is poised to embrace a powerful new research paradigm.
 More broadly, our species is the beginning of its most important science quest — the quest to understand human intelligence — and I hope to motivate others to engage that frontier alongside us.